The library offers a variety of experiential learning opportunities for Queen’s students.

 Paid Part-time Student Assistantships

 Students work up to 10 hours per week, reporting to a library supervisor.
 They have defined projects and/or roles in developing and delivering services.
-These opportunities are posted periodically on the library’s website on our Jobs page.
+These opportunities are posted periodically on the library’s website on our Careers page.

 - Queen’s Learning Commons programs delivered by peer student assistants